realm/SwiftLint/README.md

 * string_interpolation_anchor
 * typeidentifier

-If using custom rules alongside a whitelist, make sure to add `custom_rules` as an item under `whitelist_rules`.
+If using custom rules alongside a allowlist, make sure to add `custom_rules` as an item under `allowlist_rules`.

 #### Nested Configurations